malandrii/sea-battle-game-winforms/README.md

 ![image](https://github.com/user-attachments/assets/96950755-84dd-453e-90a1-38d63dcde53a)

 ### 3. Your turns
-Press on the enemy field button.
-You and enemy go one by one. <br />
+* Press on the enemy field button.
+You and the enemy go one by one. <br />
-If the text of the button is a dot - this cell is clear. <br />
+* The text of the button displays the turn outcome. `dot` is a hit, `cross` is a miss. <br />
-If the text of the button is a cross - you hit the enemy ship!

 ![image](https://github.com/user-attachments/assets/d1a34138-4dab-4971-adec-48d148c0c4b3)

-Status also helps you monitoring current move action
+`Status` also helps you monitoring current move action.

 ![image](https://user-images.githubusercontent.com/111363234/205210209-139caa90-2075-4448-ad82-0b44f22a760d.png)

-When you hit an enemy ship you will be able to continue your moves until you miss. <br />
+* When you hit an enemy ship you will be able to continue your moves until you miss. <br />
-When the enemy ship becomes dead - all the cells around it get covered in dots.
+* When the enemy ship becomes dead - all the cells around it get covered in dots.

 ![image](https://github.com/user-attachments/assets/e0f3735b-d604-4504-9b04-8d872bb88c34)